 You will know when you have mastered the art of self-love when you discover you are happy no matter what.
 You’ll stop beating yourself up and enjoy the journey.

-Begin today to love, appreciate, and honor yourself as the unique and divine creation that you are.
+So begin today to love, appreciate, and honor yourself as the unique and divine creation that you are.
 You’ll discover life’s shortcut to happiness, and the secret to your success.